-Ethical investments offer a direct means to make a difference with your money whilst making you good returns.
+Ethical investment choices offer a direct means to make a difference with your money whilst making you good returns.
 The beginning of this century has seen a rise in the number of these types of investments due to large pension funds divesting their portfolio away from fossil fuels, arms and tobacco.
 There is also an emerging trend that green investments are more stable during economic downturns, which is likely to be due to the demand for green initiatives and technology.

 Here you will find out how to make an ethical investment, and why it can make a significant difference in creating a better future.